 I recommend feeding the baby right before you are going to start the session.
 You can schedule the shoot around the babies feeding schedule to ensure that this happens.
 When newborn babies eat they get drowsy, this is good news for you!
 Grab your electric blanket, heat pad, or space heater and put it near or under where the baby will be laying.
 Place the newborn into position and make sure they are nice and comfortable.
-Don’t forget to also place the noisemaker under the blanket so they feel right at home.
-I would also recommend that you do all of the clothed shots first and save any naked photos til the very end.
-Babies tend to get cold really easily, especially when they are naked.
+Don’t forget to also place the white noise maker under the blanket so they feel right at home.
+I would love to recommend that you do all of the clothed shots first and save any naked photos til the very end.
+A baby can get cold really easily, especially when they are naked.

-Depending on how your light looks, you can use your reflector.
+Depending on how your light looks, you can use your reflector with these photography tips.
 Reflectors are especially helpful when you are backlighting or side lighting the baby.
 By using the white side of the reflector you can achieve a really nice even light.
 If you are having trouble holding the reflector while shooting, moms are usually more than happy to help.
-Make sure to shoot using a large aperture to get that nice blurry background.
-When using a large aperture don’t forget to make sure your focus is always sharp in the eyes of your subject.
+Shoot using a large aperture to get that nice blurry background.
+When using a large aperture don’t forget to ensure your focus is always sharp in the eyes of your subject.
 Also show mom an image every so often.
 It will put them at ease and make them happy to see how good the photos are turning out!

 Simple backgrounds are the best for newborn photography because it keeps the focus on the baby instead of other elements.
 Prepare a white, beige, or gray cloth and lay it over a couch or on the floor.